Invesco Corporate Bond Fund

 We consider the risk/return profile of any bond relative to cash, core government bonds and the rest of the fixed income universe.
 We only take risks that we feel will be adequately rewarded.

 Our time-tested approach is based on fundamental analysis, with a strong emphasis on valuation.
-Our fund managers are supported by a well-resourced team of analysts
+Our portfolio managers are supported by a well-resourced team of analysts.
+Access the Invesco Corporate Bond Fund (UK) product page to view KIIDs and factsheets.

-Michael Matthews and Tom Hemmant are responsible for managing the fund, supported by the rest of Invesco’s Fixed Income Team.
-Together, the two fund managers have over 50 years of industry experience.
+Michael Matthews and Tom Hemmant are responsible for managing the portfolio, supported by the rest of Invesco’s Fixed Income Team.
+Together, the two fund managers have 50+ years of industry experience.

 success failure